IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 YANG module of {{!RFC8346}}, which augments the Base Network Topology Model;

-- the packet TE Topology Mode, defined in the "ietf-te-topology- packet" YANG module of {{L3-TE-TOPO}}, which augments the generic TE Topology Model;
+- the packet TE Topology Mode, defined in the "ietf-te-topology-packet" YANG module of {{L3-TE-TOPO}}, which augments the generic TE
+Topology Model;

 - The MPLS-TE Topology Model, defined in the "ietf-te-mpls-topology"